Muhammad Iqbal: Political

-Iqbal, Jinnah and the concept of Pakistan
+Iqbal, Jinnah, and the concept of "Pakistan"

 Ideologically separated from Congress Muslim leaders, Iqbal had also been disillusioned with the politicians of the Muslim League, owing to the factional conflict that plagued the League in the 1920s.
-Discontent with factional leaders like Shafi and Fazl-ur-Rahman, Iqbal came to believe that only Jinnah was a political leader capable of preserving unity and fulfilling the League's objectives of Muslim political empowerment.
+Discontented with factional leaders like Shafi and Fazl-ur-Rahman, Iqbal came to believe that only Jinnah was a political leader capable of preserving unity and fulfilling the League's objectives of Muslim political empowerment.
 Building a strong, personal correspondence with Jinnah, Iqbal was influential in convincing Jinnah to end his self-imposed exile in London, return to India and take charge of the League.
 Iqbal firmly believed that Jinnah was the only leader capable of drawing Indian Muslims to the League and maintaining party unity before the British and the Congress:

 While Iqbal espoused the idea of Muslim-majority provinces in 1930, Jinnah would continue to hold talks with the Congress through the decade and only officially embraced the goal of Pakistan in 1940.
 Some historians postulate that Jinnah always remained hopeful for an agreement with the Congress and never fully desired the partition of India.
 Iqbal's close correspondence with Jinnah is speculated by some historians as having been responsible for Jinnah's embrace of the idea of Pakistan.
 Iqbal elucidated to Jinnah his vision of a separate Muslim state in a letter sent on 21 June 1937:

 Iqbal, serving as president of the Punjab Muslim League, criticised Jinnah's political actions, including a political agreement with Punjabi leader Sikandar Hyat Khan, whom Iqbal saw as a representative of feudal classes and not committed to Islam as the core political philosophy.
 Nevertheless, Iqbal worked constantly to encourage Muslim leaders and masses to support Jinnah and the League.
 Speaking about the political future of Muslims in India, Iqbal said:

 Madani–Iqbal debate

-A famous debate was held between Iqbal and Hussain Ahmed Madani on the question of nationalism in the late 1930s.
-Madani’s position throughout was to insist on the Islamic legitimacy of embracing a culturally plural, secular democracy as the best and the only realistic future for India’s Muslims where Iqbal insisted on a religiously defined, homogeneous Muslim society.
-Madani and Iqbal both appreciated this point and they never advocated the creation of an absolute ‘Islamic State’.
+A famous debate was held between Iqbal and Hussain Ahmad Madani on the question of nationalism in the late 1930s.
+Madani's position throughout was to insist on the Islamic legitimacy of embracing a culturally plural, secular democracy as the best and the only realistic future for India's Muslims where Iqbal insisted on a religiously defined, homogeneous Muslim society.
+Madani and Iqbal both appreciated this point and they never advocated the creation of an absolute 'Islamic State'.
 They differed only in their first step.
 According to Madani the first step was the freedom of India for which composite nationalism was necessary.
 According to Iqbal the first step was the creation of a community of Muslims in the Muslim majority land, i.e. a Muslim India within India.